 Telephone Icon Call Us Calendar Icon Book Appointment

-Beyfortus, a vaccine against Respiratory Syncytial Virus (RSV), a virus that is more likely to cause severe illness than other cough and cold viruses, was approved in November in Singapore and will be available in 2025.
+Beyfortus, an antibody treatment against Respiratory Syncytial Virus (RSV) — a virus known to cause more severe illness than typical cough and cold viruses — was approved in Singapore in November and is expected to be available in 2025.
 Should you get it for your newborn?

-Beyfortus is an antibody given to infants as a single dose (some high-risk children get another dose at about age 1 year).
+Beyfortus is administered as a single-dose antibody injection for infants (some high-risk children may receive a second dose around age 1).
 It was approved in Europe in November 2022 and in the United States in July 2023.

 Risks of RSV

 What are the risks of RSV?
-The chance of being hospitalized for a child is about 1-2%, and 99% of hospitalized children will be fine.
-Oxygen is the main treatment.
-It can be severe, with about 1 in 5 hospitalized children needing intensive care and about 1 in 20 needing mechanical ventilation (a breathing tube).
+About 1–2% of children who get RSV may require hospitalization.
+Fortunately, 99% of those hospitalized recover well, with oxygen being the primary treatment.
+That said, the illness can be serious: roughly 1 in 5 hospitalized children need intensive care, and about 1 in 20 require mechanical ventilation (a breathing tube).

-The highest risk is for children under 2 months, and it is very rare for a child over 5 years to need to be hospitalized for RSV.
-Most children who need to be hospitalized are less than 18 months old, and probably 75% are under 6 months old.
+The highest risk group includes infants under 2 months old.
+It is very rare for children over 5 years of age to be hospitalized for RSV.
+Most hospital admissions occur in children under 18 months — likely around 75% are younger than 6 months.

 Effectiveness of Beyfortus